zyf0717/zyf0717.github.io/_posts/2020-07-18-whatsapp-analysis.markdown

 {% include sentiments_User_2.html %}

 Sentiment scores appear to be quite consistent throughout the years.
+Not much inference can be made from the two charts above.